introduction

 Of course you can also let the orange slices dry out in the oven, but with our method you can save a lot of energy!

-1. Cut the oranges into 1 to 2 cm thick slices.
+- Cut the oranges 1 to 2 cm thick slices.

-2. Pre-dry the slices a little by pressing them lightly between kitchen paper.
-Be careful not to damage too many fruit chambers.
+- Pre-dry the slices a little by pressing them lightly between kitchen paper.
+Make sure that you don't damage too many fruit chambers.

-3. Then place the slices on fresh kitchen paper so that the moisture can be better distributed and evaporated during drying.
+- Then place the slices on fresh kitchen paper so that the moisture can be better distributed and evaporate as it dries.

-4. Find a warm and airy place in your apartment where the orange slices can dry optimally.
+- Look for one in your apartment warm and airy place where the orange slices can dry optimally.
 Radiators or sunny corners in the apartment are best suited.

 Tip: If you change the kitchen paper more often in the first few days, it will speed up the drying process.